mrqa/mrqa.github.io/papers.md

 Following papers are accepted to MRQA 2021.
-Multilingual, Interpretability and Research track papers appear in the proceedings of the workshop, while non-arxival papers are not be included (but are given opportunity to present in the workshop).
+Multilingual, Interpretability and Research track papers appear in the proceedings of the workshop, while non-archival papers are not be included (but are given opportunity to present in the workshop).

 ### Multilingual Track